thenexthub/Codira/stdlib/public/ArgumentParser/Documentation.docc/ArgumentParser.md

 # ``ArgumentParser``

-Straightforward, type-safe argument parsing for Swift.
+Straightforward, type-safe argument parsing for Codira.

 ## Overview

-By using `ArgumentParser`, you can create a command-line interface tool by declaring simple Swift types.
+By using `ArgumentParser`, you can create a command-line interface tool by declaring simple Codira types.
 Begin by declaring a type that defines the information that you need to collect from the command line.
 Decorate each stored property with one of `ArgumentParser`'s property wrappers,